werneckpaiva/telloRC/README.md

 It reads the RC channels from the serial interface and it writes the stats back.

-To upload the code to the Arduino Mega + ESP8266 you need to set the switches as (1: on, 2: on, 3: on, 4: on, 5: off, 6: off, 7: off, 8: off).
+To upload the code to the Arduino Mega + ESP8266 you need to set the switches as (1: off, 2: off, 3: off, 4: off, 5: on, 6: on, 7: on, 8: off).

 # What to do next?
 This solution only controls the Tello drone gimbals.
 It would be nice to stream the video to some kind of goggles, but as I don't have one, I have no idea on how to do it.